 Regulations that apply to section 8C land may prescribe only matters that are consistent with the functions that the CEO has in respect of the land under the relevant order made under section 8C.

-[Section 128A inserted by No. 36 of 2011 s.
+[Section 128A inserted: No. 36 of 2011 s.
 43.]

 128. Regulations as to forestry, State forests etc.